DouglasUrner/Waterproof-Dirigible/The B Contract.md

 2. To remove the stress around maintaining grades, with the expectation that this will lead most students to be in a better place to focus on learning.
 3. To provide accurate feedback on progress towards mastery, while allowing students to move forward at their own pace, without turning challenges or slow progress into "bad" grades.
 4. To be accountable for my part in the learning process – I need to be able to guide students to the challenges and processes that will facilitate their learning.
 If I am unable to do this for a particular student, this does not represent failure on the part of the student.
+5. To encourage and support the development of durable understandings and skills.

 ## Theories, Beliefs, and Values